IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

 ### Pre-requisite

-Download the files [CustomerInfo](../files/customerInfo.json) and [Customer Onboard](../files/customerOnboard.json) to proceed with the steps below.
+Click the files [CustomerInfo](../files/customerInfo.json) and [Customer Onboard](../files/customerOnboard.json) and save to proceed with the steps below.

 1. Click on **Skill Studio** .
 Click on **Create** --> **Import API**